python/devguide/buildbots.rst

 ------------------

-While we try to make the test suite as reliable as possible, some tests do not reach a perfect level of reproduceability.
+While we try to make the test suite as reliable as possible, some tests do not reach a perfect level of reproducibility.
 Some of them will sometimes display spurious failures, depending on various conditions.
 Here are common
 offenders: